Mike Vernal

-Mike Vernal (born September 7, 1980) is an American business executive who is a venture capitalist at Conviction.
-He was previously an investor at Sequoia Capital in Silicon Valley and was one of the top executives at Facebook between 2008 and 2016.
+Mike Vernal (born September 7, 1980) is an American business executive and venture capitalist.
+He is a general partner at Conviction Capital, with Sarah Guo.
+He was previously a partner at Sequoia Capital in Silicon Valley, and was Vice President of Search, Local, and Developer products at Facebook between 2008 and 2016.

-Prior to joining Sequoia Capital, he was Vice President of Search, Local, and Developer products at Facebook.

 Career

 Vernal joined Facebook in 2008.
 From 2009 to 2013, Vernal managed the Facebook Platform team and is credited with managing the Facebook Platform transition from desktop to mobile.
-After transitioning to his role as a Vice President at Facebook, Vernal told Fast Company magazine: "We’re focused on making Facebook a place you go to answer questions, to make better decisions, and to get a better understanding of the real world around you.
-That’s really the five-year vision.”

-During his time at Facebook, he was considered among the “top executives” who ran the company.
+During his time at Facebook, he served as vice president and was considered among the “top executives” who ran the company.

-In 2016 after eight years at Facebook Vernal announced his plans to leave Facebook.
-In May 2016 he joined Sequoia Capital, a venture-capital firm specializing in technology startups.
+In 2016, after eight years at Facebook, Vernal announced his plans to leave the company.
+In May 2016, he joined Sequoia Capital, a venture-capital firm specializing in technology startups.
 He is an early investor in Rippling, Clay, Notion and Statsig.
 In July 2023, The Information reported that Vernal was departing Sequoia.

-At Conviction, he has led investments in Listen Labs, OpenEvidence and Thinking Machines Lab.
+At Conviction, he has led investments in Listen Labs, Instinct, OpenEvidence and Thinking Machines Lab.